noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	- permit the user (through action buttons) to engage with your site/app without needing to go back to your webpage
 ### flow
 #### setup
-	1.	user is asked for and provides consent to receive notifications from your application
+	1.	user is asked for and provides consent to receive notifications from your application (granted)
 	2.	service worker registration workflow completes
-	3.	service worker creates a push notification subscription and sends the endpoint it receives to your backend
+	3.	service worker creates a push notification subscription and sends the endpoint & public keys it receives to your backend
-	4.	your backend saves the subscription endpoint for later use to push messages back to the service worker
+	4.	your backend saves the subscription endpoint & public keys for later use to push messages back to the service worker

-#### pushing: backend -> frontend
+#### pushing: backend -> push service
-	1.	backend sends a message to a saved subscription
+	1. use the public keys to encrypt the data you want to send to the user
+	2. send the encrypted data to the subscription.endpoint

+#### receiving: push service -> user
+	1. push service routes the encrypted data to the users device
+	2. the device wakes up the browser (if closed)
-	2.	service worker receives message and sends to app thread
+	3. the service worker handles the push event and invokes your business logic which outputs onto the app thread
-	3.	app displays notification to user
+	4.	app displays notification to user
-	4. BOOM
+	5. BOOM

 #### key decision points
 	- 	ask user for permission